 Have you heard of non-violent communication before?

-Well, I have heard about it probably seven years ago for the first time.
-Back then, I thought it’s some kind of hippie stuff.
+Well, I heard about it probably seven years ago for the first time.
+Back then, I thought it was some kind of hippie stuff.
 I imagined people sitting in circles and mumbling peace to the world.
 How judgmental and narrow-minded, right?

-Well, in the last seven years, I came across this conflict resolution method repeatedly.
+Well, in the last few years, I have come across this conflict resolution method repeatedly.
 One day, I set aside all the prejudiced images and ideas that I had about non-violent communication and deep-dived into the concepts.
-And, it fascinated me.
+And it fascinated me.
 Why?